Friday, December 30, 2011

 Hopper’s Places

 Working from drawings of ordinary restaurants in New York, Edward Hopper painted Tables for Ladies in his studio near Washington Square in 1930.
-The photo on the following menu from Chris’s Grill and Coffee Shop in San Francisco is reminiscent of the commonplace eatery portrayed on this large canvas now at the Metropolitan Museum of Art, with the grapefruits lined up along the bottom of the window display.
+The photo on the menu below from Chris’s Grill and Coffee Shop in San Francisco is reminiscent of the eatery shown on this large canvas (now at the Metropolitan Museum of Art), with the grapefruits lined up in the front of the window display.